 Like most other hybrid models, the Wave Hybrid may emit a slight odor when first unpackaged.
 Because the Wave Hybrid is exceptionally breathable thanks to the perforated layers in the comfort system and the coil core, these odors may air out more quickly than average.

-The Wave Hybrid’s close conforming comfort system coupled with the targeted support of its transition layer can relieve sharp pressure points from side sleeping while encouraging good spinal alignment.
+The Wave Hybrid’s close conforming comfort system coupled with the targeted support of its zoned layers can relieve sharp pressure points from side sleeping while encouraging good spinal alignment.

 Because the hips and shoulders tend to be the widest parts of the body, side sleepers frequently experience pressure points around these body parts.
-The Wave Hybrid’s soft, thick three-layer comfort system spreads out bodyweight more evenly to relieve these pressure points.
-Beneath the comfort system, a transition layer gives more support to the midsection of the sleeper’s body to reduce the risk of their hips sinking in excessively.
+The Wave Hybrid’s soft, thick multilayer comfort system spreads out body weight more evenly to relieve these pressure points.
+The zoned foam layer with gel pods gives more support to the midsection of the sleeper’s body to reduce the risk of their hips sinking in excessively.